Updated May 25, 2026§ For Apple Users

 Chipolo Pop: Loud Universal Tracker

-Chipolo’s pitch with the Pop is simple: one tracker, your choice of network, the loudest speaker on the market.
-We tested the Pop on Find My with an iPhone 16 Pro and on Find Hub with a Pixel 9 Pro over a 3-week loaner period in April 2026.
-For the full long-term review, see our Chipolo Pop hands-on review.
+Chipolo’s pitch with the Pop is simple: one tracker, your choice of network, one of the loudest speakers on the market.
+It pairs to either Apple Find My or Google Find Hub at setup, so the same SKU fits an iPhone or a Pixel.
+For the full long-term review, see our Chipolo Pop review.

 The catch is the dual-network design.
 Pairing to Apple Find My or to Google Find Hub is a setup-time choice, not a runtime toggle.
 Switching networks requires a full factory reset and a fresh re-pair, which means a mixed iPhone-Android household can pick one ecosystem for the Pop but can’t share the tag across both phones simultaneously.
 The Pop also lacks UWB, so direct in-room finding relies entirely on the speaker.